ForgeRock/ping-ios-sdk/Oidc/README.md

   </picture>
 </div>

-`Oidc` module provides OIDC client for PingOne and ForgeRock platform.
+`PingOidc` module provides OIDC client for PingOne and ForgeRock platform.

-The `Oidc` module follows the [OIDC](https://openid.net/specs/openid-connect-core-1_0.html) specification and provides a simple and easy-to-use API to interact with the OIDC server.
+The `PingOidc` module follows the [OIDC](https://openid.net/specs/openid-connect-core-1_0.html) specification and provides a simple and easy-to-use API to interact with the OIDC server.
 It allows you to authenticate, retrieve the access token, revoke the token, and sign out from the OIDC server.